-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units.

 Division 4 Electrical work on energised electrical equipment

 152 Application of Division 4

 This Division does not apply to work carried out-

 - (a) by or on behalf of an electricity supply authority on the electrical equipment, including electric line-associated equipment, controlled or operated by the authority to generate, transform, transmit or supply electricity, or - (b) by a person accredited to provide contestable services within the meaning of Part 3 of the Electricity Supply (Safety and Network Management) Regulation 2014, but only while the accredited person is providing the contestable services or carrying out other work authorised by an electricity supply authority.